Editor’s Note: This post was originally published in July 2022 and has been updated to include additional insights and improved clarity.

 Most people think this is the best way to invest in the stock market.
 But, unfortunately, I am here to tell you this is not where it is!
 This is not a good first step into the stock market.
 As we discussed earlier, you shouldn’t base an investment decision solely on one company alone.
 This exposes you to tons of risks that could be company-specific, industry-specific, and sector-specific.

-To diversify this risk, you must purchase plenty of stocks in many different sectors, which costs you major moola.
-However, you can eliminate many potential risks by balancing them with other stocks in the market.
+To diversify this risk, you must purchase many stocks in many different sectors, which costs you major moola.
+However, you can eliminate many potential dangers by balancing them with other stocks in the market.
 You would also benefit from more cost-efficient diversification in an ETF or Mutual Fund.

 Stock Options